willswats/astrocats/README.md

 ## General Information

-I built this project for an assignment.
+This project was built for an assignment.
+All of the assets were created for this project, including the sprites and sounds.

+## Features

+- Multiple lives
+- Weapon pickups
+- Health pickups
+- Different types of enemies
+- Unique sound effects